thatdeep/ip_addr_counter/README.md

 ### 1. `UniqueIPCounter.java`
 - **Description**: Basic implementation using a `HashSet` to count unique IPs.
-- **Performance**: Quickly runs out of memory (OOM) when handling large files.
+- **Result**: Quickly runs out of memory (OOM) when handling large files.

 ### 2. `UniqueIpCounterInt.java`
 - **Description**: Similar to the previous implementation, but each IP is uniquely encoded as an `int32` value.
-- **Performance**: Still encounters OOM issues with large files.
+- **Result**: Still encounters OOM issues with large files.

 ### 3. `UniqueIpCounterBitArray.java`
 - **Description**:
   - There are 2^32 possible unique IP values.
 Given the large file size, we expect a significant portion of the int32 range to be present.
-  - The most memory-efficient approach is to store the presence of each address in its own flag (bit).
+  - The most memory-efficient approach is to store the presence of each address in its own bitflag.
   - This results in a bitmask array of 2^32 elements, equivalent to 2^29 bytes (~537MB).
   - The process involves reading lines, converting them to integers, and setting bits at corresponding bit indices.
 - **Performance**: Achieved a processing speed of around 220 seconds for a 14 GB partial file.